 - Spinal cord injury (SCI) dysregulates metabolic homeostasis.
 Metabolic homeostasis is optimized across the day by the circadian system.
-Despite the prevalence of metabolic pathologies after SCI, post-SCI circadian regulation of metabolism remains under-studied.
+Despite the prevalence of metabolic pathologies after SCI, post-SCI circadian regulation of metabolism remains understudied.
 Here, we hypothesized that SCI in rats would disrupt circadian regulation of key metabolic organs, leading to metabolic dysregulation.
 Female and male Sprague-Dawley rats received moderate thoracic (T)-9 contusion SCI (or sham surgery).
 First, SCI disrupted diurnal rhythms in two metabolic behaviors: fecal production and food intake rhythms were ablated acutely.
 SCI also expedited whole-gut transit time.
 In parallel, acute SCI increased plasma glucose.
-Diurnal glucose storage-release cycles regulated by the liver were disrupted by SCI, which also increased liver glucose metabolism mRNAs.
-Furthermore, SCI disrupted liver clock gene expression and suppressed inflammatory gene rhythms.
+Diurnal glucose storage-release cycles regulated by the liver were disrupted by SCI, which also increased liver glucose metabolism messenger RNAs (mRNAs).
+Further, SCI disrupted liver clock gene expression and suppressed inflammatory gene rhythms.
 Together, our novel data suggest that SCI disrupts typical metabolic and circadian function.
 Improving post-SCI metabolic function could enhance recovery of homeostasis.